 Now more than ever, the importance of understanding what engineers do and how much their work impacts everyday life is essential to ensuring New Zealand remains safe and supported for years to come.
-With the ever increasing demand for qualified engineers, the Government and industry bodies have been working together to create alternative streams which lead too a career in engineering.
+With the ever increasing demand for qualified engineers, the Government and industry bodies have been working together to create alternative streams which lead to a career in engineering.
 If you are interested in a career in engineering, research below to find out more about the paths to joining the industry.

 The most traditional path towards becoming an engineer is through Tertiary degree at University.
 The current data shows that on average, about 1,500 students per year graduate with a degree in engineering.
 Of the traditional pathway through University, there are a number of different programmes to choose between, in addition to the decision of what discipline within engineering to focus on.

-You can also explore the Future in Tech website, which is a great source of information for those considering a career in engineering.
+You can explore the Future in Tech website, which is a great source of information for those considering a career in engineering.
 It too offers various institutions and the programmes that are offered to join the engineering industry.
 Future in Tech also offers resources for those currently in the industry who want to give back to the next generation of engineering students.
 Find more information by clicking on the respective logo above to be redirected to that website.

 Another means to becoming an engineer is through a bridging pathway.
 Sometimes we start down a path, only to realise it isn't quite for us.
 New Zealand Government and industry see the great need to produce and lead more people into an engineering related career and have developed several bridging programmes to achieve just that.
 If you are currently in a different industry but interested in making the switch to engineering, learn more about the alternate paths through the Education 2 Employment (E2E) website.
 In addition to E2E, you can view some interesting careers that you might now have thought are related to engineering on the Make the World website.